DataBiosphere/cellxgene-fargate/README.md

     in Amazon ECS behind an EC2 application load balancer:

     ```
-    _preauth  # if you're assuming an IAM role that requires MFA
+    _preauth  # if you're assuming an IAM role requiring MFA
     make terraform
     ```